 After rounding all the edges with a handheld router, the board is then sanded with increasingly fine grits of abrasive paper, starting with 80 grit, and progressing through 120, 180, 240, and finally 400, cleaning between each stage.
 At this point it is essential to ‘raise the grain’ of the board before applying finish.
 The fibres on the top of the board have been flattened by the sanding process and will tend to stand upright again the first time they encounter water, leaving a rough surface.
 To avoid this, the board is sprayed with water, left to dry, and then sanded again at 400 grit to remove the last of those fibres.

-Pilot holes are then drilled in the underside of the board, ready to accept the stainless steel screws which will hold the silicone bumper feet – much grippier than cheaper rubber equivalents.
+If bumper feet are required, pilot holes are then drilled in the underside of the board, ready to accept the stainless steel screws which will hold the silicone bumper feet – much grippier than cheaper rubber equivalents.

 After being thoroughly vacuum cleaned, the board is then submerged in a bath of mineral oil for an hour, turned over, and left for a further hour.
 It is then removed and left to dry for 12-14 hours.
 The final step is to apply a generous amount of our own Board Balm, a food-safe blend of mineral oil and beeswax.
 After the mineral oil has been absorbed, the beeswax is buffed into the surface, leaving a smooth and flat board, ready for many years of service.